-Yankees’ Didi Gregorius Injured After Collision With Kendry Morales Could Be Added To The DL
+Yankees’ Didi Gregorius Injured After Collision With Kendry Morales Could Be Added To the DL

 — YES Network (@YESNetwork) August 19, 2018

-Fortunately, the Yankees have two days off over the next 10, so that helps minimize how many games Gregorius would miss if he does land on the DL.
+Fortunately the Yankees have two days off over the next ten, so that helps minimize how many games Gregorius would miss if he does land on the DL.
 Under normal circumstances, losing him for that short of a time would be manageable for Boone, but given the time of year, and concerns over everyone on the DL rehabbing on schedule and returning ready to play full-out, the loss of any starter, much less the anchor of the infield, is a major concern.
 For now, however, the Yankees are waiting to see how he looks if the swelling goes down, and holding off on any roster moves until they are absolutely necessary.